TayyabInsights/Data-Analytics-Projects-Using-Microsoft-Excel/Pizza-Sales-Analysis/README.md

    - Right-click on `total_price`, select **Value Field Settings**, and choose **Sum**.

-#### Explanation
-This PivotTable provides a clear view of revenue generated by each pizza category, helping identify which categories are most popular.
-This insight is crucial for tailoring inventory, marketing, and promotional efforts to meet customer preferences.

 #### Step 2: Create a Bar Chart for Sales by Pizza Category

 Visualizing data with a **Bar Chart** makes trends easier to interpret and communicate.